 Food Service Management (5 weeks)

 in the production and retail areas, patient tray services, and with department

-Diabetes (3 weeks)
+- Diabetes (3 weeks)

-Since diabetes is such a major health concern, we devote three weeks to
+- Since diabetes is such a major health concern, we devote three weeks to

-and outpatient nutrition counseling.
+management and provide outpatient nutrition counseling.

 Community / Wellness (5 weeks)

-The community rotations are very diverse as students work in public health/WIC
+Community rotations are very diverse as students work in public health/WIC

 and school wellness/nutrition.